nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 ## What is it and purpose

-The initial data production is the point at which a copy of the existing clinical system data is provided to the new supplier, who import it into the new system.
-The practice then test the new system to make sure that the patient data is accurate and the new system is working as expected.
+The initial data production is the point at which a copy of the existing clinical system data is provided to the new supplier, who import it into a test system.
+The Practice perform data checking tasks in the test system to make sure that the imported Patient data matches how it was when it was taken from the existing system and the test system is working as expected.

 ## Who is involved?

 * The Source Supplier  - who provide the data extract from the existing system
-* The Target Supplier - who visit the practice and import the data into the new system
+* The Target Supplier - who visit the practice and import the data into a test system
-* The practice staff - who test the data and new system
+* The practice staff - who test the data and in the test system
 * The Delivery Partner (such as a Commissioning Support Unit) - who support the practice and work with the suppliers (the level of support available can vary by region)